jamessaslow/dwave-leap-qubos/README.md

 <h2> DWave's Quantum Annealer </h2>

 Unlike many other quantum computing platforms, DWave's quantum annealer **does not** use quantum gates -- They use a different method called **quantum annealing**.
 Quantum annealers can embed an Ising Hamiltonian and solve for the ground state solution.
 QUBO problem that can be directly mapped to an Ising Hamiltonian with a simple linear transformation.
 Finding the ground state of the Ising Hamiltonian means finding the optimal solution(s) to the QUBO!
+A quantum annealing approach can be thought of as doing a gradient descent on some potential function in search of the absolute minimum.
+However, the problem with gradient descent is that there is a chance you could get stuck in a relative minima instead.
+Quantum annealing provides an interesting feature of quantum tunneling which allows an escape from these relative minima wells with some probability.
+Because of this, quantum annealing uses quantum tunneling to extend the search-space in hopes of landing in the absolute minimum well.